megadave19/batman-web-page/README.md

 # batman-web-page
-here i created a batman web page fronted layout using html, css and bootstrap
+Here I created a batman web page frontend layout using html, css and bootstrap.